gzweigle/open-hybrid-piano/CONTRIBUTING.md

 Keep the repo as small as possible.
 Large files may not be accepted.

 The file headers are already too long.
-Checking if the license boilerplate is required and it may be removed in the future.
-This GitHub repo has a history of changes and contributions.
+Please add as little as possible.

+If you build a piano, please share about it in the Show & Tell Discussions of this repository.

 ## Policies

 The following contribution guidelines are ordered from least to most restrictive.

 ### *research/* subdirectories
-Except for within the *software/* directory (see below), I will try to accept most pull requests for *research/*.
-It is research after all!
+Except for within the *software/* directory (see below), few restrictions.

 ### *releases/* subdirectories
-High bar for acceptance.
-Also, note that for hardware, my present thinking is only gerber files will be in the *releases/* subdirectories.
+High bar for changes.
+For hardware, potentially only gerber files will be in the *releases/* subdirectories.

 ### *packages/* directory
 Rarely changes once a package is done.